eganba23/egan_contract/contract.md

 - [ ] Module 09, 03/10 - 03/14 : Spring Break

-  - Spring break means no labs
+  - Spring break means no labs.
+Will be backpacking the AT.
+Computers and woods don’t mix

 - [ ] Module 10, 03/17 - 03/21 : Ethics